 Psalm 139.1-5 (Ripley: Hallelujah, Praise Jehovah, O My Soul)

 You have searched, me, Lord, and known me, when I sit and when I rise;

 From afar, my thoughts discerning, all my path before You lies.

 Every word, before it’s spoken, You behold and know it well.

 Both behind me and before me, Your sweet presence I can tell.

-Your prayers and gifts contribute to the ongoing work of The Fellowship of Ailbe.
-We praise the Lord for those who share with us, as He moves and enables you to become part of our support team.
-Won’t you prayerfull consider joining these friends of The Fellowship?
+If this ministry is important to you, we ask you please to prayerfully consider becoming a supporter of The Fellowship of Ailbe.
 It’s easy to give to The Fellowship of Ailbe, and all gifts are, of course, tax-deductible.
-You can click here to donate online through credit card or PayPal, or send your gift to The Fellowship of Ailbe, 19 Tyler Drive, Essex Junction, VT 05452.
+You can click here to donate online through credit card or PayPal, or send your gift to The Fellowship of Ailbe, 360 Zephyr Road, Williston, VT 05495.

 T. M. Moore, Principal